aictrlsystems/smart-parking-ai/README.md

 ## Features

 - Frame-by-frame object detection using YOLOv8n
-- Rule-based alerts based on car, pedestrian, and motorcycle counts
+- Rule-based alerts based on vehicle, pedestrian, and motorcycle counts
 - Bounding box overlays and alert banners on video output
 - Video frame processing using OpenCV
 - Tested on NVIDIA Jetson Orin Nano with JetPack 6.1